Mrjsaw/CTF-writeup-Fair-Dice/README.md

  - The biggest number wins.
 ```

-# Round 2
-In the second round the game and dice are the same except that each player roles them twice, this changes the strategy:
+In the second round the game and dice are the same except that each player rolls them twice, this changes the strategy:

 | Computer | Player |
 | -------- | ------ |
 | blue | yellow |
 | yellow | red |
 | red | blue |

+# Round 3

 ```console
 Time for third game!